 7. Moody Gardens

 Moody Gardens is part amusement park, part resort, and part education center.
-Located in the city of Galveston, Moody Gardens has been opened since 1986 and operates a non-profit destination that uses nature to educate its visitors and aims to promote conservation of wildlife.
-Moody Gardens has a hotel and golf course on site but a big part is their sandy white beach that is open in the summer and has a small waterpark for kids.
+Located in the coastal city of Galveston, Moody Gardens has been open since 1986 and operates as a non-profit destination and kid-friendly attraction that uses nature to educate its visitors and aims to promote the conservation of wildlife.
+It has a hotel and golf course on site but a big part of the resort is a sandy white beach, which has a small waterpark for kids and is perfect for day trips during summer.

 Address: 1 Hope Blvd, Galveston, TX 77554, United States